DominicPrg/CLI-Task-Manager/DEVELOPERLOG.md

 How I solved/plan to solve the issue(s):
 - This section is not applicable to today's case.
 However, next, I need to document my private functions.

+### Day 18 - 6/23/2025 - Finalized README.md File

+What I accomplished:
+- I updated the README.md file to communicate the project overview, installation instructions, usage, known limitations, and to share my LinkedIn profile and portfolio.

+What I learned:
+- I re-learned text customization in GitHub: how to bolden text and bash text.

+What issue(s) that I stumbled upon:
+- I didn't know how to structure, organize and present all of the principal compoments of my README.md file in an hour-long timespan.

+How I solved/plan to solve the issue(s):
+- I used ChatGPT to generate the README.md template and I made adjustments where required for logic.